ozrenkosi/NFA-simulator-with-epsilon-moves/README.md

 1. line - input sequences separated with `|`, symbols of every sequence are separated with `,`
 2. line - lexicographically sorted states separated with `,`
-3. line - lexicographically sorted symols of the alphabet separated with `,`
+3. line - lexicographically sorted symbols of the alphabet separated with `,`
 4. line - lexicographically sorted acceptable states separated with `,`
 5. line - starting state
 6. line and all other lines - transition function in format `currentState,alphabetSymbol->collectionOfNextStates`.
 Epsilon transition is marked with `$`.